From Gamer to Gigs: Real Tech Business Ideas for Ambitious Teens

 Best Practices for the Young Tech Entrepreneur

-• Design and Marketing: Canva is the undisputed champion for creating stunning graphics for social media, presentations, and marketing materials without needing a design degree.
-[4] For email marketing, Mailchimp offers a free plan to build a mailing list and send professional newsletters.
-To manage multiple social media accounts, Buffer or Later are excellent for scheduling posts in advance.
+• Design and Marketing: Canva is a must-have for creating amazing graphics without being a designer.
+For email, Mailchimp has a great free plan to start building a contact list.
+To manage social media, check out Buffer or Later for scheduling posts ahead of time.

 Expert Reviews & Testimonials